Part 6: CONCLUSION

 In that day there will be no more make-believe about evolution.
 But for the time being, the powers of Darkness are still with us, and they are using this deception about our origins as one of their means of separating mankind from His loving Creator.

 But the weapon of Truth is far stronger.
 And there is no barrier for any man or woman who wants to re-unite with the Creator.
 That is because God has experienced the earthly life and lived it Himself in the person of His Son Jesus Christ.
-That great sacrifice to leave the halls of Heaven and walk the dusty roads of earth in the form of a human being of flesh, was the action that built the bridge that we may cross over – a bridge from the realm of darkness and deception into God’s realm of Truth, Light, Love, and Heaven.
+That great sacrifice to leave the halls of Heaven and walk the dusty roads of earth in the form of a human being, was the action that built the bridge that we may cross over – a bridge from the realm of darkness and deception into God’s realm of Truth, Light, Love, and Heaven.

 This invitation to find acceptance with God is always open to anyone who is willing to humbly open their heart to the One Who sacrificed Himself to build that bridge for us.